HarshilModh/Care_Connect/README.md

 - **Invitation System**:
   - You can add members in two ways:
     1. **Search Existing Users**: Find users already on CareConnect by their email.
-    2. **Invite via Email**: If they aren't registered, invite them by email.
-This creates a pre-verified account for them, and they will receive an email (handled via our simulated email service in development) or notifications upon logging in.
+    2. **Invite via Email: If the user is not registered, they can be invited via email.
+This creates a pre-verified account for them.
+They will be required to set or change their password upon first login and will receive an email (via our simulated email service in development) or in-app notifications.
 - **Vitals Monitoring**:
   - We use **Recharts** to visualize health trends.
 Adding a new vital reading immediately updates the charts to show progress over time.